Recording Studio Gear Recommendations

 Any processor with a score of at least 8,000 on CPUMark, preferably above 9,500 (link).
 If using an AMD or overclocking any processor, make sure cooling is adequate.
 Xeons are the most reliable.

-8GB of RAM for recording, 16-32GB of RAM for composing with virtual instruments.
+8GB of RAM for recording, 16-32GB of RAM for composing with virtual instruments (provided you aren’t doing dense, orchestral scores).
 RAM speed isn’t particularly important for hosting sample libraries.

 Any solid-state hard drive for the operating system and programs.
 Other

 If you’re working with video, a graphics card with at least a score of 1650 on the G3D Mark test (link).
 If not working with video, then any card with a score of 450 or above.
 Video rendering requires much more.